Rod Craig

-Rodney Paul Craig (January 12, 1958 – August 17, 2013) was a Major League Baseball outfielder who played for four seasons.
+Rodney Paul Craig (January 12, 1958 – August 17, 2013) was an American Major League Baseball outfielder who played for four seasons.
 Born in Los Angeles, he played for the Seattle Mariners from 1979 to 1980, Cleveland Indians in 1982, and Chicago White Sox in 1986.
 Craig was stabbed to death at a homeless encampment in Los Angeles.

 Early life

 Craig was born in Los Angeles and grew up in the area.
 He attended Narbonne High School.
 His teammates said that he was a talented running back, but he quit the football team at Narbonne because he thought that racism was limiting his playing time.
 He focused on baseball, which he played at San Jacinto College in Texas.

 Career

 He was signed by the expansion Seattle Mariners organization in 1977.
 In 1979, he became the first prospect signed by that organization to make it to the major leagues.
 He played in 16 games for the Mariners that year, and he batted .385.
 He hit safely in 14 of those 16 games.

 In 1980, Craig began the season as a starting outfielder.
 "Seattle is handing Rodney Craig the right-field job if his tempestuous attitude doesn't ruin him," wrote Peter Gammons that January.
 After his playing time was limited to 70 games by injuries that season, Craig was traded to the Cleveland Indians for Wayne Cage in March 1981.
 Craig did not play in the major leagues in 1981, and he appeared in only 49 Indians games in 1982.

 Craig spent several more years in the minor leagues, and he last appeared in the major league for ten games with the Chicago White Sox in 1986.
 He then played in the Mexican League, and he appeared in a few games for the Salinas Spurs of the California League in 1990.